 - Safely and legally complete a private-party vehicle transaction

-See Also: This guide is designed for regular car owners looking to offload personal vehicles on the private market.
+Bear in mind that this guide is designed for regular car owners looking to offload personal vehicles on the private market.
 If you’re interested in selling cars at volume to generate a regular source of side income, check out our guide to fixing up and flipping cars for profit.

-Prepare Your Car for Sale
+Step One: Prepare Your Car for Sale

 Before you list your car for sale, you need to know what you’re working with.
 Then, you need to get it ready for its close-up.